 - You will then be sent to the site Permissions.

-- It may happen that a yellow message will pop up.
+- A yellow message might pop up.
 Here we list what the messages mean:

 Some objects in this list may have unique permissions that’s not controlled from your page.
 Choose This means that one simple object has earlier been shared with others.
-If you click one the blue lined Show these objects you will see a list of these objects.
+If you click on Show these objects you will see a list of these objects.
 You can click on Handle access if you’re the owner and then make the changes that is necessary.

 • There are members with limited access on this site.
 The members may have limited access if an object or document under the site has been shared with them.
 This means that if an object has been shared with users, but not the entire list or library, the members permissions is limited to the object that’s been shared with them.
 Click on Show users to see who they are.